Base bleed: Function

-However, another powerful source of drag is the low-pressure area left behind the shell due to its blunt base.
-Base bleed can reduce this drag without extending the base of the shell.
-Instead, a small ring of metal extends just past the base, and the area in the rear of the shell is filled with a small gas generator.
+Base drag can be reduced --without significantly extending the base of the shell or profiling it (as is done with sabot projectiles) by adding a small ring of metal extending just past the base, and placing a small gas generator to the rear part of the shell.
 The gas generator provides little to no thrust, but fills the vacuum in the area behind the shell with an inflow of gas, dramatically reducing drag.
-It was found that the reduced turbulence also gave the projectiles a more consistent trajectory, resulting in tighter grouping.